NLnetLabs/simdzone/FORMAT.md

 * Some implementations (Knot, possibly PowerDNS) will silently split-up strings longer than 255 characters.
 Others (BIND, simdzone) will throw a syntax error.

+* Leading zeroes in integers appear to be allowed judging by the zone file generated for the [socket10kxfr](https://github.com/NLnetLabs/nsd/blob/86a6961f2ca64f169d7beece0ed8a5e1dd1cd302/tpkg/long/socket10kxfr.tdir/socket10kxfr.pre#L64) test in NSD.
+BIND and Knot (and the old parser in NSD) all parsed it without problems.